UX

 Annotations for carousels

-• Give each icon <button> a name
+• Give each previous/next <button> a name (like “Previous” and “Next”)

 • Define what should be announced on slide change (like “Slide 2 of 7”)